JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

   - [Fidelity Alternative Investments](https://www.fidelity.com/alternative-investments/overview)

 **Note:** These often have higher fees, limited liquidity, and greater risk.
 Research is critical -  make sure you discuss with people you trust before executing.
-I aim to discuss more on other alternatives such as crypto and collectibles separately.
+I aim to discuss more on other alternatives such as crypto separately.

 ---